JimmyL76/LittleGPU/README.md

 ## Next Steps

+Currently working on...
+- [ ] Simulation and verification

 Next in line...
-- [ ] Simulation and verification
-- [ ] Implementing on a real process and/or hardware system
+- [ ] Implementing on a real process and/or synthesis on a hardware system
 - [ ] More sophisticated warp/thread/block scheduling algorithms (global thread indexing?)
 - [ ] Greater depth of detail in memory implementation (see above Memory Details)
 - [ ] Better handling of branch/jump divergence